waterddong91/Matplotlib---The-power-of-Plots/README.md

-# Matplotlib - THe Power of Plots
+# Matplotlib - The Power of Plots

 ## Background